DSC-SPIDAL/harp/website/content/docs/harpdaal/handson.md

 // set up input training data
 kmeansLocal.input.set(InputId.data, trainingdata_daal);
 ```

-As DAAL uses MKL and TBB at its implementation, specify the number of threads used by DAAL (by default a maximal available threads on processor)
+As DAAL uses MKL and TBB within its implementation, specify the number of threads used by DAAL (by default a maximum available threads on a processor)

 ```java
 // specify the threads used in DAAL kernel Environment.setNumberOfThreads(numThreads);
 ```

-Finally, create another *NumericTable* to store centroids (model) data at DAAL side
+Finally, create another *NumericTable* to store centroids at DAAL side

 ```java
 // create cenTable at daal side
 NumericTable cenTable_daal = createCenTableDAAL();
 ```

-### Step 5: Convert centroids data from Harp to DAAL
+### Step 5: Convert centroids from Harp to DAAL

 Centroids are stored in harp table *cenTable* for inter-mapper communication.
 Convert them
 to DAAL within each iteration of local computation.

 ```java
 //Convert Centroids data from Harp to DAAL convertCenTableHarpToDAAL(cenTable, cenTable_daal);